dxc-iq-toolkit/ansible-django-container/README.md

 - `django_media_root`: same function as `django_static_root` but for the `MEDIA_ROOT` Django setting
 - `manage_path`: location of project's manage.py script, defaults to the top-level directory matching `project_name`
 - `django_rpm_deps` and `django_apt_deps`: list of package names for either apt or yum, depending on your target distribution (note that the same package might have a slightly different name in the other package repository)
+- `script_templates`: provide a list of paths relative to /src (the path on ansible-container conductor where your project is mounted) for additional Jinja2 (or plain text) script files that you would like baked into your image at /usr/bin/

 ### Environment Variables